Do CEREC Crowns Work as Well As the Traditional Ones?

 If your dentist is dishonest and you already paid for the service, there are several things you can do:

-- Reverse credit card payment – If you paid with a credit card, contact your credit card company and ask if they can reverse the charge.
+- Dispute credit card payment – If you paid with a credit card, contact your credit card company and dispute the charge.

 - Find another dentist – Look for a cosmetic dentist.
-Although cosmetic dentistry is not a specialist, look at dentist’s websites and check their bio for post-graduate training in cosmetic dentistry.
-Your new cosmetic dentist might be willing to help you get a refund if you did not pay by credit card.
+Although cosmetic dentistry is not a specialty, look at dentists’ websites and check their bios for post-graduate training in cosmetic dentistry.
+Your new cosmetic dentist might be willing to help you get a refund.

 - If your dentist does not refund you – Explain to your dentist that you agreed to a crown that fits well and matches your tooth.
 It is the standard of care that every dentist must meet.
 Also, tell your dentist that you are ready to report the issue to the state dental board.
 And complain to your dental insurance company and let them know your dentist is overcharging and submitting claims to them.
 You can also feel free to submit negative online reviews on your dentist’s Yelp, Google My Business, or Facebook pages.